ibm-cloud-docs/Cloudant/accounts/account.md

 An earlier method of generating API keys by issuing the `POST` command to the `https://cloudant.com/api/generate_api_key` endpoint is deprecated.
 {: deprecated}

-You can create an API key in two ways:
+You can create an API key in the following two ways:

 1. Use the dashboard.
 2. Use the {{site.data.keyword.cloudant_short_notm}} API to [modify the permissions](/apidocs/cloudant#postapikeys){: external}.